-The first step is to order your copies today!
+The first step is to order a copy.
 Then, check back here for news about book signing events.
 If you cannot make it to a book signing event, email firstname.lastname@example.org and inquire about getting your book signed by mail.

 No, Kat Vespucci is a fictional character.
-I did live in Berlin and Taipei, which is where I got the idea for the series, but my actual experiences were not nearly as silly, ridiculous, and entertaining as Kat's.
+I did live in Berlin, Taipei, and Beijing, which is where I got the idea for the series, but my actual experiences were not nearly as silly, ridiculous, and entertaining as Kat's.

 My biggest literary influence is the late, the great, former Penn State professor, Joseph Heller.
 His novel, Catch-22, is the most fantastic (some have called it spastic) masterpiece of literary and logical gymnastics that I have ever read.
 I have read it more times than any one person should ever read any one book in any one lifetime.
 It amazes me how he bends and twists the English language and traditional thought patterns to hilarious effect, a technique I have tried to emulate in my own writing.
 I will keep reading Catch-22 over and over again until his style becomes second nature to me.